What Is Rosacea?

 Some things about you may make you more likely to get rosacea.
 For instance, your chances of getting the skin condition go up if you:

-- Have light skin, blond hair, and blue eyes
+• Have light skin, blond hair, and blue eyes

-- Are between ages 30 and 50
+• Are between ages 30 and 50

-- Have family members with rosacea
+• Have family members with rosacea

-- Had severe acne
+• Had severe acne

-- Smoke
+• Smoke

 There isn't a cure for rosacea, but treatments can help you manage the redness, bumps, and other symptoms.
+Your doctor can choose from among several types of medicines to treat it.

-- Brimonidine (Mirvaso), a gel that tightens blood vessels in the skin to get rid of some of your redness
+• Brimonidine (Mirvaso), a gel that tightens blood vessels in the skin to get rid of some of your redness

-- Clindamycin (Cleocin, Clindagel, ClindaMax), an antibiotic that kills bacteria on your skin
+• Clindamycin (Cleocin, Clindagel, ClindaMax), an antibiotic that kills bacteria on your skin

-- Erythromycin (Erygel), another type of antibiotic
+• Erythromycin (Erygel), another antibiotic

-- Metronidazole (Flagyl) and doxycycline, antibiotics.
+• Metronidazole (Flagyl) and doxycycline, also antibiotics

-- Sodium sulfacetamide and sulfur (Avar, Sulfacet, Clenia, Plexion), antibiotics.
+• Sodium sulfacetamide and sulfur (Avar, Sulfacet, Clenia, Plexion), antibiotics

 It can take you a few weeks or months of using one of these medicines for your skin to improve.

-- Dermabrasion, which sands off the top layer of skin
+• Dermabrasion, which sands off the top layer of skin

-- Electrocautery, an electric current that zaps damaged blood vessels
+• Electrocautery, an electric current that zaps damaged blood vessels

 Also, follow these self-care tips to protect your skin and help fade redness:

 Put on sunscreen.
-To prevent symptoms triggered by sunlight, use a sunscreen with broad-spectrum coverage (it blocks UVA and UVB rays) and SPF 30 or higher.
+To avoid symptoms triggered by sunlight, use a sunscreen with broad-spectrum coverage (it blocks UVA and UVB rays) and SPF 30 or higher.
 Apply it whenever you go outside.
 Also wear a wide-brimmed hat that covers your face.

 Use only gentle skin care products.
 Avoid cleansers and creams that have alcohol, fragrance, witch hazel, and other harsh ingredients.
 After you wash your face, gently blot your skin dry with a soft cloth.